michaelcoughlan/nextjs-assignment/README.md

 Assignment using NextJS to fetch the original 151 Pokemon from an API, including pagination functionality and a Pokemon detail page.

+To view the application on Vercel, use the following link: https://pokemon-nextjs-navy.vercel.app/

 ### Points of Improvement

 - The user would be able to update the page size, for now it is a constant `20`.